ziarnoryzu/10xDevs-VibeTravels/.github/CLOUDFLARE_DEPLOYMENT.md

 ### Build-time (GitHub Secrets)
 - Used by the workflow during `npm run build`
-- Astro validates that all non-optional env vars are present during build
-- If missing, build will fail
+- Required for building the application with proper configuration
+- Variables are embedded in the build output where needed

-### Runtime (Cloudflare Pages Environment Variables)
+### Runtime (Cloudflare Pages Environment Variables) ⚠️ **CRITICAL**
-- Used when your API endpoints are called in production
-- If missing, API endpoints will return 500 errors
+- **Cloudflare Pages provides environment variables at RUNTIME through `context.runtime.env`**
+- Build-time variables (from GitHub Secrets) are NOT automatically available at runtime
+- Application code is designed to check `context.runtime.env` FIRST, then fall back to build-time values
-- Even if build succeeds without runtime vars, the app will crash when trying to use AI features
+- **Without runtime env vars, the application will crash with 500 errors when trying to:**
+  - Connect to Supabase database (GET/POST/PUT requests)
+  - Generate AI travel plans (OpenRouter API calls)

+### How Our Code Handles This
+The application is designed to work in both environments:
+1. **Local Development**: Uses variables from `.env` file (via `import.meta.env`)
+2. **Cloudflare Production**: Uses variables from `context.runtime.env` (set in Cloudflare Dashboard)
+3. **Fallback**: If runtime env is not available, falls back to build-time values

 ## How It Works